owl-lab/owl_guide/book/chapter/perfcmp.rst

    :align: center
    :alt: cumprod

 For fold and scan operations, except for ``max``, Owl operations are not the fastest.
-The performance varies for different computation.
+The performance varies for different computations.
 Similar to vectorised math operations, the fold functions of Numpy and Julia also utilise AVX/SSE to boost the performance, while in Owl they are implemented as simple ``for`` loops with varied strides.
 This explains the performance gap for ``sum`` and ``prod``.